Shankhosuvro-G/PasswordGuard/README.md

 # PasswordGuard

-Fortifypass is a Python library for evaluating password strength and estimating cracking time.
+passwordguards is a Python library for evaluating password strength and estimating cracking time.

 ## Features